Blendify/blender-manual/trunk/blender_docs/manual/render/eevee/lightprobes/irradiance_volumes.rst

    One irradiance sample will be computed for each cell in this grid.

 Clipping
-   Define the near and far clip distances when capturing the scene.
+   Defines the near and far clip distances when capturing the scene.

    .. warning::